 Transparency

-Vaulted communicates fees with full transparency on every single trade: 1.8% on transactions and a 0.4% annual maintenance fee for storage and security.
-Vaulted cut out 70% of the traditional precious metals supply chain.
-This creates the lowest cost structure in the industry for physical, deliverable gold.
+Vaulted communicates fees with full transparency on every single trade.
+We charge 0.8% over the wholesale market gold price and a 0.4% annual maintenance fee for storage.
+Vaulted cut out 70% of the traditional precious metals supply chain, creating the lowest cost structure in the industry for serial-numbered gold.

 Security